HOW has the philosophy, architecture, science and arts of ancient Greece influenced Melbourne?

 Athenaum, Collins Street is a club, library, theatre and art centre inspired by the

-Nonda Katsilidis the Greek architect is one of Melbourne’s most influential architects through landmark buildings such as Eureka , Phoenix, Republic Tower, and many others.
+Nonda Katsilidis the Greek-born architect from Athens is one of Melbourne’s most influential architects through landmark buildings such as Eureka , Phoenix, Republic Tower, and many others.

 The Main Hall of the Old Customs House (now the Immigration Museum) is an inside-out version of the Erechtheon, a temple near the Parthenon in Athens.